The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Bad practice: batch files (pp 396)

-While batch files are indeed easier to work with than makefiles for small programs, for anything beyond the most simplistic stuff, makefiles are far better.
-Giving them up for batchfiles is a step (possibly even several) in the wrong direction.
+While batch files are indeed easier to work with than makefiles for small programs, for anything beyond the most simplistic stuff makefiles are far better.
+Giving them up for batchfiles is a step in the wrong direction.
 Using batchfiles like it's done here – as the place to collect the compiler flags – is a particularly bad idea because it means you still have to run several of them to complete a build.

 Bad info: assembly difficulty (pp 400)